Financial Aid Refund Schedule

 Your financial aid award letter displays estimated semester charges along with semester financial aid.
 The result is a “payment” or a “refund.”
 If there is more financial aid than charges, your estimated “refund” amount is displayed on your award letter.
 The refund typically comes from federal student loans and is to be used for education expenses during that academic year only.

 Most, but not all, refunds are Direct Deposited to student bank accounts on Monday after the third week of the semester, pending many processing steps.
 All semester enrollment steps and financial aid documents must have been completed.
-In addition, online programs take longer for required documentation of semester participation (an assignment, or a test, or active participation other than a log in to a web site).
+In addition, online programs take longer for required documentation of semester participation (an assignment, a test, or active participation other than login to a website).
 Refunds for online students may take some weeks longer for all these process steps to be completed.

 If you have no scholarship from MIU within your financial aid package, your entire semester refund will be delivered all at once, although most of these are online students where the semester enrollment and documentation of participation takes longer to complete the enrollment steps necessary to deliver the refund.